-I don’t need to remind anyone that ski season came to an abrupt end in late March this year.
-The upside has been an early start to the adventure pedaling season here in the Pacific Northwest.
-With mountain bike access limited, the gravel bike has taken center stage.
-In other words, big miles and long hours in the saddle are the norm.
+Adventure pedaling season here in the Pacific Northwest runs nearly year-round.
+Come late March, big miles and long hours in the saddle are the norm.
 Big miles require quality bike shorts.
 Bib shorts might be the style of choice for roadies and endurance riders, but coming from the mountain bike world, baggies offer more casual appeal.
 There’s something to be said for wearing cycling shorts and a jersey that don’t leave you feeling like an alien post ride.
 To this point, I’ve been riding in a pair of Club Ride Mountain Surf shorts with their Woodchuck chamois liner short this spring.
 And they have proven to offer comfort that rivals any high-dollar bib shorts that I have worn, plus you can actually hang out post ride in casual comfort.

 The Club Ride Mountain Surf shorts are cut a bit longer than average and offer good pocket space without being cargo short like.
-The extra length is nice for cooler spring temps and for added coverage given inevitable bushwhacking that a proper adventure ride often includes.
+The extra length is nice for cooler spring temps and for added coverage given the inevitable bushwhacking that a proper adventure ride often entails.
 The fabric is light with a good amount of stretch for an unrestricted feel.
 As for pockets, the Mountain Surf has plenty.
 The best and most useful are two zip pockets – one on each side.
 They are perfectly sized for a phone, an energy bar or other similarly sized stuff.
 The best part is that the actual storage part of the pocket runs slightly behind your thigh rather than on the side or front.
 The design keeps whatever is in the pocket from shaking around with every pedal stroke.
 The short’s adjustable waist is a nice touch too, allowing you to fine tune the fit.
 Overall, the Mountain Surf is all quality.
 These are shorts designed by people who ride bikes, and it shows in the fit, features and feel.

 The Club Ride Woodchuck Chamois